Gabriel-Morales/Towards-Room-Positioning---Extended-Report/README.md

 * Original Averages: This file is the original averages composed of all ten sessions for each room in the pre-condensed version.
 To see all non-averaged data, look at the extended report.
+* The new averages in the workshop paper is based on the sum of the scores in each column divided by the total number of rooms.
+Then, we round those to the nearest tenth (>.5 is next int).
+Note, that this kind of scaling can cause scores to float a little higher or lower, which is a *known gap*.
+We had to condense the results to fit within the paper (see expanded threats section).

 # FAQ (Coming Soon!)

+# Expanded Threats and Future Improvements (Coming Soon)